drash2912/Multi-Class-Classification-of-text-data/README.md

-Used Python to clean the text using libraries like pandas, numpy, re, nltk.
+Used Python to clean the text using libraries like pandas, numpy, re.
 Performed hierarchical clustering with the help of MATLAB and created a supervised training data set.
 Created an LSTM model for final classification into 128 categories.